Upward Arrow Icon - Navigation

 TL;DR 🕒

-You know what’s worse than a bland presentation?
+You know what’s worse than a boring presentation?
 A confusing one.

 And nothing confuses (or bores) your audience faster than irrelevant, pixelated, or chaotic presentation images.

-So here’s a guide, rooted in experience, powered by design best practices, and boosted with research-backed insights, to help you pick images for PowerPoint slides that work.
-Not just “look good”, actually work.
-Whether you're presenting to C-level execs or a group of curious interns, your visuals should make sense, make impact, and bring clarity.
+So, I’m providing this guide, based on experience, driven by design principles, and augmented with research-based findings, to assist you in selecting images for your PowerPoint presentations that actually work.
+Not just pretty, actually work.
+Whether your audience is C-level executives or a bunch of curious interns, your images must make sense, make impact, and bring clarity.

 Let’s dive into 10 real, tried-and-tested tips that’ll make your photos for presentations shine like they belong on a TED Talk.

-When you're hunting for PowerPoint images for presentations or photos for presentations, knowing the “why” makes your choices smarter.
-Check these real stats:
+When you’re hunting for PowerPoint images for presentations or photos for presentations, the “why” behind the images you choose is important.
+Did you know the following stats are true?

-• Three hours after a presentation, 85% of audiences remember content shown visually, versus 70% for spoken info.
-After three days, only 10% recall spoken words, but 60% recall visuals
+• Three hours after a presentation, 85% of the audience will remember the info they saw visually, whereas only 70% will remember info they heard.
+Three days later, only 10% will remember the spoken words, but 60% will remember the visuals

-• A classic 3M study found that presentations using visual aids are 43% more persuasive than those without
+• A well-known 3M study showed presentations with visual aids are 43% more persuasive than those without

-Why it works: Simple and bold images to use in presentations are easy to digest, even from the back row of a boardroom or during a virtual Zoom call.
-They scale better, communicate faster, and look more professional, always.
+Why it works: Simple and bold images to be used in your presentation are easy to view even in the back of the room or even in a Zoom conference.
+Simple and bold images will communicate much better and look much more professional.

 2. Use Abstract Keywords to Find the Right Image

-Here’s a better way: use abstract keywords.
-Instead of “business,” try “momentum.”
-Instead of “marketing,” try “growth” or “impact.”
+Use abstract keywords to find the perfect image to use in your presentation.
+Instead of "business," use "momentum."
+Instead of "marketing," use "growth" or "impact."

-Brain-hack: Abstract keywords lead you to visuals that feel fresh, modern, and real.
-Think emotion, energy, or atmosphere, not clichés.
+Brain-hack: Using abstract keywords will lead you to pictures that feel new, modern, and authentic.
+Think emotion, think energy, think atmosphere, but avoid clichés.

 3. Filter Like a Pro

-Imagine scrolling through an endless stream of irrelevant, mismatched images.
-You’re wasting minutes, if not hours, of your time, and probably your will to live.
+Ever scrolled through a never-ending list of irrelevant and mismatched pictures?
+Yeah, you’re basically throwing away minutes, if not hours, of your precious life and possibly your will to live.

 Filter by:

-• Orientation: Landscape (for full slides) or portrait (for split layouts)
+• Orientation: Landscape for full slides or portrait for split screens

 4. Prioritize High-Resolution Images

-Blurry visuals not only look bad, they make your entire presentation seem untrustworthy.
-That’s the opposite of what you want.
+Not only do blurry images look bad, but they also give the appearance of an entire presentation being untrustworthy.
+That’s not what you want.

 What to look for: